RightCake1/WGS/2_Assembly_and_Annotationss/2_Quast_assembly_quality_control.md

 ```bash
 python3 quast.py --min-contig ### contigs.fasta
 ```
-### - Insert number
+- Insert number
-This command is used to run QUAST for assembly quality control, specifically filtering out contigs below ### number of base pairs.
+-This command is used to run QUAST for assembly quality control, specifically filtering out contigs below ### number of base pairs.
 If needed, manual filtering can also be performed.